naotoyamaguchi/alexa-lambda-deployment/README.md

 Alexa Lambda Deployment
 ===============

 To deploy a Node.js sample as a Lambda function, you first need to create a zip file containing the .js files provided in the sample.
 If the project uses the Alexa Skills Kit SDK for Node.js (which we may have), you need to also include these dependencies in your zip file.
-If you have not already installed Node.js and NPM, follow these steps first.

 In a terminal or command line, navigate to the `src` directory for the sample and enter this command: bash npm install --save alexa-sdk